1. Introduction to Hammer

 -

-# hammer auth status
+$ hammer auth logout

 -

-settings -
+/etc/hammer/cli_config.ymlfor general Hammer settings -

-/etc/hammer/cli.modules.d/ for CLI module configuration files
+/etc/hammer/cli.modules.d/for CLI module configuration files

-(in ~/.hammer/cli_config.yml) as well as for CLI modules (in respective .yml files under ~/.hammer/cli.modules.d/).
+You can set user specific directives for Hammer (in ~/.hammer/cli_config.yml) as well as for CLI modules (in respective .yml files under ~/.hammer/cli.modules.d/).

 To see the order in which configuration files are loaded, as well as versions of loaded modules, use: